qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/admin/long-before-workshop.md

 * Pre-populate the "Dataset Ideas" section of GH Discussions with multiple posts, each detailing one "fallback" dataset for groups that have trouble picking one.
 * Clean up/remove assessment page.

-## Right before

-### Zoom

-* Start the Zoom call
-* Give "Host" / "Co-Host" permissions to Matt, Trey, Alyse, ??
-* Assign someone to let people in from waiting room
-* Assign a greeter (Alyse likes this job!)
-    * Immediately ask if CryoCloud is set up.
-If they haven't done it, move them to a breakout room to fill out the forms.
-    * Mention recording -- we won't use footage publicly without editing out participants.
-* _TODO: What materials do participants need right away?
-We want to share this in Slack/Zoom as people are joining.
-Matt & Trey think about this_
-    * Slack setup: Tell people that haven't done setup to do it during the first break.
-* Alyse will start recording